-This section aims to provide an overview of the usage of the protected regions in terms of launch traffic as represented by object count and mass, as the stability of the space environment is dependent on them.
-From a historical point of view, the launch traffic of Payloads can be categorised in terms of main funding source (Civil, Defence, Commercial, Amateur) or in terms of main missions type (Communication, Imaging, Navigation, etc.).
-In case of rocket bodies, it is of importance which launcher family is responsible for the traffic to orbit as the adherence levels to space debris mitigation guidelines correlates with the family identifier.
-Such families are often changing and in this report the most recent types are identified.
+This section aims to provide an overview of the usage of the protected regions in terms of launch traffic as represented by object count and mass, given that the stability of the space environment is dependent on them.
+From a historical point of view, the launch traffic of Payloads can be categorised in terms of the main funding source (Civil, Defence, Commercial, Amateur) or in terms of the main missions type (Communication, Imaging, Navigation, etc.).
+The Amateur category includes those Payloads associated by academic institutions when none of the other entities are the driving contributor.
+In case of Rocket Bodies, it is of importance which launcher family is generating the traffic to orbit, given that the adherence level to space debris mitigation guidelines correlates with this family identifier.
+These families are to be understood as major stable design versions of a launcher, e.g. covering performance improvements but not engine changes.
+New families can appear sporadically and in this report the most recent ones are identified.
 Earlier families of launchers are grouped under Used earlier.
+Payloads which are deployed from the International Space Station (ISS) are identified with a separate label as part of the launch traffic.